11 Employee Retention Strategies that Make Your Employees Happy

 Most employees spend 40 hours per work at their job.
 If they don’t enjoy working there, they’re more likely to quit.
 An employee who isolates themselves, shows apathy or lack of motivation, or is less active are signs that they may resign sooner rather than later.

 A healthy work environment usually consists of fun activities that bond the team together to build camaraderie.
 The management team can organize events, celebrate together during festivities and promote socialising in the workplace.
-Outings such as parties and team-building activities can improve working relationships within the company.

 Turn boring activities into something more interesting.
 For example, meetings or lectures can include delicious snacks or lunch to make it more enjoyable.
 You can also allow employees to decorate the workplace during the holidays.

-For instance, Hyatt introduced a cooking competition that resulted in a 10% reduction in kitchen staff turnover across 130 full-service properties.
 The competition allowed chefs to create new dishes, and the winner received two free airline tickets, an extra week of vacation, and a free stay at any Hyatt (a dream for many of us who are currently starved for travel experiences during the pandemic).
 In addition, 6 of the 12 finalists received promotions!

-time management software, 11 Employee Retention Strategies that Make Your Employees Happy
+time management software, <strong>11 Effective Employee Retention Strategies to Improve Employee Satisfaction</strong>

 10. Ensure The Company Has Positive Growth And Is In Good Financial Standing